mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 **Open-loop 3 dB point, $f_0$** - the frequency that the open-loop gain falls -3 dB from $A_\text{VOL}$.
 Beyond this frequency, $A$ typically continues to fall with a constant dB per log-scale (quoted in dB/octave (log2) or dB/decade (log10)).
 This value is usually ***not*** quoted in datasheets.
 It can be calculated from other values, and people often aren't concerned with the value of $f_0$.

 **Closed-loop gain, $G$** - when a fraction of the output is fed back into the inverting input $V_-$, the op-amp's gain is greatly reduced from $A$ to some value $G$.
-Just like the open-loop gain, this value is frequency dependent and starts to fall from $G_0$ near the 3 dB point $f_B$.
+Just like the open-loop gain, this value is frequency dependent and starts to fall from $G_0$ near the 3 dB point, $f_B$.

-**Closed-loop DC gain $G_0$** - the closed-loop gain at frequencies well below the 3 dB point.
-Except in active filter design, the point of an op-amp is to operate at a frequency such that $G(f)=G_0$, so almost always, the closed-loop DC gain is referred to simply as, ***THE* gain**.
+**Closed-loop DC gain, $G_0$** - the closed-loop gain at frequencies well below the 3 dB point.
+Except in active filter design, the point of an op-amp is to operate at a frequency such that $G(f)=G_0$, so almost always, the closed-loop DC gain is referred to simply as ***THE* gain**.

-**3 dB point $f_B$** - the frequency where $G$ drops -3 dB from $G_0$.
+**3 dB point, $f_B$** - the frequency where $G$ drops -3 dB from $G_0$.
 This is also often referred to as the bandwidth or operating bandwidth, as typical operation should be done below this frequency.

-**Gain bandwidth product $\text{GBW}$** - the product of the DC gain and the 3 dB point is a constant value.
+**Gain bandwidth product, $\text{GBW}$** - the product of the DC gain and the 3 dB point is a constant value.
 This should be cited in datasheets as it's a foundational property of each op-amp's internal design.
 Just like resistor values, however, the precise $\text{GBW}$ varies from op-amp to op-amp of the same name.
-We'll see in this lab that this is actually a bit of a misnomer.
-The non-inverting amplifier's gain times the bandwidth is constant, but in general $f_B/B$ is consant, where $B$ is the transfer function of the resistor feedback network.

-**Unity gain frequency $f_T$** -  the 3 dB point when the gain is 1 (unity).
+**Unity gain frequency, $f_T$** -  the 3 dB point when the gain is 1 (unity).
 Since this is mathematically equivalent to the $\text{GBW}$, these terms are often used interchangeably.

-**Capacitive coupling** - capacitive coupling is the process of sending a signal or energy through a capacitor (remember that the impedance of a capacitor is inversely proportional to the frequency).
+**Capacitive coupling** \- capacitive coupling is the process of sending a signal or energy through a capacitor (remember that the impedance of a capacitor is inversely proportional to the frequency).
 Capacitive coupling is a way of sending AC while blocking DC.
 Parasitic capacitance often leads to this happening by mistake.

 **Decoupling capacitor** - decoupling is coupling to ground.
-Decoupling capacitors charge up and provide a resevior of energy that can be supplied to the circuit as the circuit's current draw changes over time.
-Power supplies and transmission lines have inherent inductance which impedes changes in current $dI/dt$, so the decoupling capacitors compensate  with the energy stored and provide the current necessary to maintain constant voltage.
+Decoupling capacitors charge up and provide a reservoir of energy that can be supplied to the circuit as the circuit's current draw changes over time.
+Power supplies and transmission lines have inherent inductance which impedes changes in current, $dI/dt$, so the decoupling capacitors compensate  with the energy stored and provide the current necessary to maintain constant voltage.

 # Prelab